egaffo/CirComPara/README.md

 PREPROCESSOR_PARAMS: Read preprocessor extra parameters.
 F.i. if Trimmomatic, an empty string defaults to MAXINFO:40:0.5 LEADING:20 TRAILING:20 SLIDINGWINDOW:4:30 MINLEN:50 AVGQUAL:30
     default:

-CIRI: The full path to the CIRI_vx.x.pl perl script
+CIRI: (DEPRECATED) The full path to the CIRI_vx.x.pl perl script.
+By default the symlink in CirComPara bin/ directory will be used
     default:

 CIRI_EXTRA_PARAMS: CIRI additional parameters